We have our own Eco Certification system

 All our Lodges are established as conservation areas; we now protect over 60 ha of land in Indonesia as sanctuaries for birds and animals, native plants and special flowers to encourage butterflies.
 Some of our eco practices are

 • We conserve the immediate environment it is central for our business.

-• All water is recycled on to the gardens through a biological recycling system.
+• All water is recycled on to the gardens through biological recycling systems.

 • Rubbish is recycled: paper, bottles, cans and clean plastic.

 • A worm farm recycles kitchen and garden waste, Udayana only.

 • Chemical cleaners and sprays are kept to a minimum – we use vinegar!